Northern NSW cases of Covid-19

 Byron Writers Festival has been canceled.
 Festival organisers have announced that though the 2020 event scheduled to run 7-9 August has been canceled, plans are already in the works for the event to return 6-8 August 2021.

-Splendour in the Grass has announced that the 2020 event scheduled to run 7-9 August has been postponed, with plans in the works for the event to return 6-8 August 2021.
+Splendour in the Grass has announced that the 2020 event scheduled to run 7-9 August has been postponed to October 23-25 2020.

 Farmers Markets will remain open for now.